Estimated gross annual earnings and student debt of postsecondary graduates in Canada: Interactive tool

 Master's includes master's degrees, university diplomas above bachelor's degrees, and university certificates above bachelor's degrees.

-Statistics on student debt exclude graduates who pursued further postsecondary education between graduation in 2015 and the time of the interview in 2018 (three years after graduation).
+Statistics on student debt exclude graduates who pursued further postsecondary education between graduation and the time of the interview (two to three years after graduation, depending on the reference period).

 The average student debt owed at graduation excludes graduates who never had student debt and those who had paid off their student debt by graduation.